 Stoddert Elementary School is a public elementary school in Washington.
-The principal of Stoddert Elementary School is Donald Bryant, who can be contacted at firstname.lastname@example.org.
-368 children attend Stoddert Elementary School and are mostly White, non-Hispanic; Multiracial; and Asian.
-24% of the Stoddert Elementary School students have "limited English proficiency."
+The principal of Stoddert Elementary School is Donald Bryant, whose e-mail is firstname.lastname@example.org.
+368 students go to Stoddert Elementary School and identify primarily as White, non-Hispanic; Multiracial; and Asian.
+24% of the Stoddert Elementary School students are "limited in English proficiency."
 13% of the 368 students here are paying reduced lunch prices.
 The student to teacher ratio at Stoddert Elementary School is 16:1.
 Annunciation Catholic School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Drawing painting